-King's Castle Theatre , on SR 76 across from the Andy Williams Performing Arts Center & Theatre, presents a varied entertainment menu.
-Shows include Puttin' on the Ritz, Broadway's Greatest Hits, Christmas Wonderland, New Jersey Nights and Dublin's Irish Tenors & Celtic Ladies, who offer perfect harmonies and Irish charm.
+King's Castle Theatre , on SR 76 across from the Andy Williams Performing Arts Center & Theatre, presents varied entertainment including Puttin' on the Ritz, Broadway's Greatest Hits, Christmas Wonderland, New Jersey Nights and Dublin's Irish Tenors & Celtic Ladies.

-The five talented Hughes brothers take the stage at the Hughes Brothers Theatre , on SR 76, along with their wives and children: 45 talented family members in all, plus a five-piece band.
-The brothers' bond shines both vocally and during moments of good-natured banter, which recalls the brothers Smothers.
+Forty-five family members and a five-piece band take the stage at the Hughes Brothers Theatre .
+The brothers' bond shines both vocally and during moments of good-natured banter.
 Their schedule includes a poplar Christmas show.

-The Oak Ridge Boys appear throughout the year at the Mansion Theatre .
-Venerable stars like Clint Black, Charlie Daniels, Johnny Mathis and Kenny Rogers also appear here.
+The Oak Ridge Boys appear throughout the year at the The Mansion Theatre for the Performing Arts .
+Clint Black, Charlie Daniels, Johnny Mathis and Kenny Rogers also appear here.
 Longtime Branson entertainer Clay Cooper headlines his own show at the Clay Cooper Theatre , on SR 76 across from Titanic—World's Largest Museum Attraction.
 The Haygoods, #1 Hits of the ’60s, and Hot Rods & High Heels (yet another '50s tribute) also appear at Clay Cooper's.

-Hamners' Variety Theater on Shepherd of the Hills Expressway (across from the Pierce Arrow Theater) offers several different shows, including the Hamners' Unbelievable Variety Show, co-starring comedian and ventriloquist Jim Barber and the Hamner family's exotic illusions, which incorporate a bevy of colorful macaws and cockatoos.
+Hamners' Variety Theater on Shepherd of the Hills Expressway (across from the Pierce Arrow Theater) offers several shows, including the Hamners' Unbelievable Variety Show, co-starring comedian and ventriloquist Jim Barber and the Hamner family's exotic illusions, which incorporate a bevy of colorful macaws and cockatoos.
 Other performances include the Magnificent 7 Variety Show and a Conway Twitty tribute.

 Sight & Sound Theatres , 1001 Shepherd of the Hills Expwy., presents Bible stories as elaborate live theatrical and musical performances packed full of dazzling sets and special effects.